-These cut/broken Pini-K are absolutely the very best kindling we have ever found.
+These cut/broken Pini-Kindle are absolutely the very best kindling we have ever found.
 Simply place two or three sections around your lit firelighter and they will quickly catch giving an excellent flame which will rapidly ignite even the densest briquette or log.
-An additional benefit to broken Pini-K over kindling sticks is that they last much longer and help create a really good heart in your fire.
+An additional benefit to Pini-Kindle over kindling sticks is that they last much longer and help create a really good heart in your fire.

 Their very dense compression means that they are clean to handle and produce a lot of heat for their size.

 Pini-Kindle are great for use as an alternative to kindling sticks.
 The same product as our Pini-K logs, with the same attributes, they are safe and easy to use as they do not expand.
 As a bonus, they look very attractive as they burn!

 None of our briquettes contain additives or chemicals.
 They are made from pure, untreated wood by-product and are held together by compression alone.

 Calorific value: 4.9 kWh/kg

 Block Weight: varies

 Pini-Kindle come in a clear plastic bag, which is widely recyclable.
 Please check with your local authority for recycling facilities.
 This product is also available in a cardboard box.